 The information on the front and back of this document was prepared based upon data available at the time of publication and is subject to change.
-Therefore, this publication does not represent a contract, but rather a guideline.
-More current information can be found at www.ASSIST.org www.assist.org
+Therefore, this publication does not represent a contract, but rather a quideline.
+More current information can be found at www.ASSIST.org

-The Articulation Office IGETC July 2023
+The Articulation Office

+IGETC

+July 2024

 UC CSU

 Total transferable units completed (60 units needed):

 Transferable units in progress:

 Units needed:

 Grade Point Average:

-diade i dilit Average.